thycotic/rabbitmq-helper/docs/usecases/management/node-diagnostics.md

-# RabbitMq node diagnostics
+# RabbitMQ Node Diagnostics

-There a number of cmdlets in the helper that allow you extract information about the cluster nodes and queues.
-You can use standard Powershell syntax to your needs.
-Here are some examples for a node where the helper is installed.
+There a number of cmdlets in the Helper that allow you extract information about your cluster nodes and queues.
+You can use standard Powershell syntax to fit your needs.
+Here are some examples for a node where the Helper is installed.
 The -Verbose switch can be used for more details.

-# User credential validation
+# User Credential Validation
 ```powershell
 Assert-RabbitMqConnectivity